Ezequiel Duran Player Props: Rangers vs. Tigers

 Ezequiel Duran At The Plate

-- In 63.8% of his 58 games this season, Duran has picked up at least one hit.
-He's also had 19 multi-hit games.

-- Looking at the 58 games he has played this year, he's went deep in nine of them (15.5%), and in 4.2% of his trips to the dish.
+- He has hit a home run in 15.3% of his games this season, and 4.2% of his chances at the plate.

-- Duran has an RBI in 18 of 58 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.5% of his games this season, Duran has notched at least one RBI.
+In 10 of those games (16.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 25 games this year (43.1%), including multiple runs in five games.
+- In 25 of 59 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.